|

 and falling in golden waves over his shoulders and his chest.

-And she leant forward, pressing her body closer, and licked
+And she leaned forward, pressing her body closer, and licked

 his ear, whispering his name, again and again, "Legolas,